ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 }
 ```

 3. Browse the VIP where you have applied the iRule and then go to Splunk and search for `HOST=f5serv1* HSL`.
 If nothing shows up in Splunk, uncomment `#log local0.info` from the iRule to start writing logs in local SYSLOG (/var/logs/ltm).
 If logs are writing in local file but not showing up in Splunk, it means there is some network issue.
-If logs are not writing in local syslog, try using a simpler iRule.
+If logs are not writing in local SYSLOG, try using a simpler iRule.

 ---